Fair Isle, Shetland

 Photo: Jenny Henry Fishing was the main source of income until the mid-20th century.
 Fish were dried on stony beaches and in ‘skeos’ – open topped huts similar to those on St Kilda – and ‘oily kettles’ were used to extract oil from the livers of white fish.

 El Gran Grifon, flagship of the transport squadron of the Spanish Armada, was wrecked at Fair Isle in 1588.
 Three-hundred sailors spent six weeks on the isle, causing a bit of a hospitality headache among the then 17 households.
 The wreck was located in 1970 and divers brought up one of 38 guns.
 In 1984, a delegation of Spaniards dedicated an iron cross in the kirk yard to 50 men who had died.

 The north and south lighthouses (commissioned in 1892) were built by the Stevenson family.
 The South Light was Scotland’s last manned lighthouse, ‘closing in 1998’, marking the end of over 200 years of lighthouse keeping.

 The island has a population of around 60, but in the mid-19th century was home to 380 folk.
 There’s a shop, post office, primary school and two churches.
-Community gatherings are popular with events at the hall and the Bird Observatory all well supported.
+Community gatherings are popular with events at the hall well supported.
 You can even try your hand at golf on the course near the South Light.
 Visitors are welcome to join in all island events.

 Photo: Kenneth Shearer The sandy beach at North Haven is safe for swimming, but a rock pool at Gunglesund offers a warmer alternative.